-BTSC, as the operator of BTS SkyTrain system, appointed the contractor for civil and architectural work, which was Jomtakol Co.,Ltd. The Fund and AIA already paid the deposit amounting THB 33,135,000 each.
+BTSC, as the operator of BTS SkyTrain system, appointed the contractor for civil and architectural work, which was Jomtakol Co., Ltd. The Fund already recorded the construction cost in the part of the fund accumulated until the end of March 2020 of THB 73.16mn.
 The Fund recorded the construction cost as Investment in Net Revenue Transfer Agreement (NRTA).